 That note relates to protein engineered variants of enzymes, which are listed in the table to subsection S18-9(3) as processing aids permitted to be used for specific technological purposes.

 The note explains that if such an enzyme is used as a processing aid, the resulting food may have as an ingredient a food produced using gene technology, and the requirements relating to foods produced using gene technology in the Code will apply (see Standard 1.2.1 and Standard 1.5.2).
 The note then lists the relevant substances.

-Item [2] would omit the last entry in the dot point list of protein engineered variants of enzymes in the note after the table to subsection \$18-9(3) i.e.:
+Item [2] would omit the dot point list of protein engineered variants of enzymes in the note after the table to subsection S18-9(3) and substitute: